 If you’ve been cooking and baking with bean flours, please feel free to share your knowledge in the comments!

-- Thickener: Use bean flour to thicken or cream soups and stews.
+- Use bean flour to thicken or cream soups and stews.
 This is a great way to reduce the fat content of creamy soups.
 White bean flour has a neutral taste and a creamy flavor that could replace some of the heavy cream in vegetable soups.
-You can also use bean flour to make white sauce, as long as you use a mild-flavored flour.
+You can also use bean flour to make white sauce.
+Just be sure to use a mild-flavored flour.

-- Dip or Filling: Reconstitute the bean flours to make creamy dips and fillings for other recipes.
+- Reconstitute the bean flours to make creamy dips and fillings for other recipes.

 - I have read several times about using a white bean puree for a dairy-free lasagna filling to replace the ricotta (I am going to have to try that).

-- Add reconstituted green pea flour to guacamole to lower the fat content and add extra nutrients; use as part of your baking mix for chocolate cakes and brownies; use to thicken soups and stews.
+- Grean Pea: Add reconstituted green pea flour to guacamole to lower the fat content and add extra nutrients:

 - Soy flour is used for baking mainly because it is so inexpensive.